Last Updated on June 10, 2025

 As the value of the dollar declined there was a corresponding bull market in the precious metals.

-The Fed managed to bring inflation under control in the 1980s, which resulted in a prolonged bear market in gold that lasted until the late 1990s.
+The Fed managed to bring inflation under control in the 1980s and restore confidence in fiat currencies, which resulted in a prolonged bear market in gold that lasted until the late 1990s.

-A new secular bull market began in the early 2000s, which has had a few ups and downs, but which we are still living through now.
+A new secular bull market began in the early 2000s, which has had a few ups and downs and a short term top in 2011, but which we are still living through now.

 While it seems that gold has been completely removed from the monetary system, Jim Rickards argues that we in fact on a “shadow gold standard.”

-This is because many of the world’s central banks hold gold as a reserve asset and many, including Russia and China, continue to build a position in gold.
+This is because of the fact that many of the world’s central banks hold gold as a reserve asset and many, including Moscow and Beijing, continue to build their position in gold.

 This in effect backs their currency with gold in an informal way.
 The price on the Fed’s balance sheet is still $42.22, which makes it seem insignificant, but when priced by the market these holdings are substantial.